Over the Rainbow: Other versions

+Ray Charles performed "Over The Rainbow" with Johnny Mathis on his 2004 album Genius Loves Company.

 Zaachariaha Fielding, of Electric Fields fame, was selected by Baz Luhrmann to sing the song in the Yolngu language in his 2008 film Australia.

 Nicholas David, a contestant on the third season of The Voice, recorded a version that went to number 96 on the Billboard Hot 100 in 2012 with sales of 48,000 copies.

 American singer Ariana Grande released a version of the song on June 6, 2017, to raise money at her benefit concert One Love Manchester after 22 people were killed in the Manchester Arena bombing at Grande's concert on May 22, 2017.
 Her live performance at the benefit concert was televised two days prior, i.e. on June 4, 2017.
 The song was then added to the setlist of her Dangerous Woman Tour.
 The version peaked at number 60 on the UK Singles Chart on the week ending June 22, 2017.
 Grande would later perform the song in 2025 as part of a medley of songs from The Wizard of Oz, The Wiz and Wicked to open the 97th Academy Awards.

 In 2017 to raise money for BBC Children in Need, 1,788 children sang the song in unison from 10 towns across the UK.
 The choirs performed simultaneously and throughout the song it would cut between the choirs giving each choir 10–20 seconds.
 This was all done live as they sang.
 The choirs sang from: Elstree at Elstree Studios the studio, just outside of London, where the main telethon was held, Manchester at The Science and Industry Museum, Bristol at Aerospace, Glasgow at BBC Pacific Quay, Newcastle at The Discovery Museum, Newbury at Brockhurst and Marlston House School, Belfast at The Ulster Folk and Transport Museum, Halifax at The Piece Hall, Cardiff at The Broadcasting House and Nottingham at The Albert Hall.